 Here is a look at some of the landlord disclosures required in Nevada*.

 Nuisance and flying the flag.
-Lease must include a summary of the provisions of NRS 202.470 (penalties for permitting or maintaining a nuisance); information regarding the procedure a tenant may use to report to the appropriate authorities a nuisance, a violation of a building, safety, or health code or regulation; and information regarding the right of the tenant to engage in the display of the flag of the United States, as set forth in NRS 118A.325.
+Lease must include a summary of the provisions regarding penalties for permitting and maintaining a nuisance (NRS 202.470) and information regarding the right of the tenant to engage in the display of the flag of the United States, as set forth in NRS 118A.325.
 (Nev.
 Rev. Stat.
 Ann. §118A.200)

 Foreclosure proceedings.
-Landlord must disclose to any prospective tenant, in writing, whether the premises to be rented is the subject of a foreclosure proceeding (disclosure need not be in the lease).
+Landlord must disclose to any prospective tenant, in writing, whether the premises to be rented is the subject of a foreclosure proceeding.
 (Nev.
 Rev. Stat.
 Ann. §118A.275)

 New Jersey Landlord Disclosures